OllieWP/ollie-menu-designer/readme.txt

 https://youtu.be/UXWOafpBn38

 Create stunning, content-rich dropdown, mobile, and mega menus using the WordPress block editor and full site editing.
-[Menu Designer](https://olliewp.com/menu-designer) lets you build beautiful dropdown menus and mobile navigation with images, buttons, call-to-actions, and any other blocks – giving you the same creative freedom you have when designing your pages.
+[Ollie Menu Designer](https://olliewp.com/menu-designer) lets you build beautiful dropdown menus and mobile navigation with images, buttons, call-to-actions, and any other blocks – giving you the same creative freedom you have when designing your pages.

 Menu Designer puts you in complete control of how your menus look and function.
 Best of all, if you're using the [free Ollie theme](https://olliewp.com/download/), you'll get access to a collection of beautifully pre-designed menu templates to help you get started quickly.